North Korean Defector: ‘This Country Is Choosing’ Tyranny

 While you might might think this type of anti-American propaganda can only be found in Ivy League schools, think again.
 Students in community colleges, state universities, and even our elite military academies are being taught to hate their country and to feel guilty for being American.

-At the college level, administrators and deans have wholly embraced the “anti-racist” agenda and pledged to train its faculty and students how to be anti-racist.
+At the college level, administrators and faculty have wholly embraced hate-hustling so-called “anti-racist” agendas and pledged to indoctrinate students accordingly.
 Add in strict speech codes, safe spaces, trigger warnings, preferred pronouns, cancel culture, self-censorship, mocking traditional viewpoints, removing Western literature and history, and professors using the academic lectern as a political bully pulpit, and you’ve got an army of millions ready to burn it all down after they graduate.

 That’s enough to scare just about anybody, even a defector from the totalitarian regime in North Korea.
 Sometimes in history “there’s a military coup d'etat, like a force comes in taking your rights away and silencing you,” Park says.
 “But this country is choosing to be silenced, choosing to give their rights away.”